WoongDemianPark/unify-emotion-datasets/README.md

 8. Get away, don't come so near me
 9. Everything in it is so stupid
 10. I will destroy everything
+11. You bad boy!
+12. You wicked boy!
+13. I don't understand your outlandish talk
+14. His first feeling was one of anger
+15. What a goose you are to do such silly things!
+16. That is too bad!
+17. How can you dare
+18. Said she with angry look
+19. You shall suffer for it!
+20. Then the King grew angry

 ## anticipation
 1. So looking forward to the debate tonight